 The department offers a general B.A. in psychology.
-Students must complete four required courses that cover psychological research methods and statistucs as well as a course that captures the department's historical emphasis on humanisitic and transpersonal psychology.
+Students must complete four required courses that cover psychological research methods and statistics as well as a course that captures the department's historical emphasis on humanistic and transpersonal psychology.

 - Holistic courses focus on the whole person by developing knowledge and skills integral to personal health and growth, such as self-reflection, self-awareness and creativity.